FOREX-Dollar rebounds after strong labor market reports

 USD 060723 v2 https://tmsnrt.rs/3XIKuey

-(Reporting by Herbert Lash; additional reporting by Samuel Indyk in London and Rae Wee in Singapore; Editing by David Holmes and Mark Potter)
+(Reporting by Herbert Lash; Additional reporting by Samuel Indyk in London and Rae Wee in Singapore; Editing by David Holmes, Mark Potter and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))